xiaogaogaoxiao/bachelor_thesis/README.md

 In addition to that, you also have the stock prices at the end of the day of S&P 500 companies extracted from [alphavantage.co](https://www.alphavantage.co).

-Everything is compressed in a H5DF file that can download from [this link](https://mega.nz/file/X91z2BID#Q8zdVaHXO7XmKC2cnAXo5vVtzU7vW5_tYIFhBHKWqsM) (3.93 GB).
+Everything is compressed in a H5DF file that you can download from [this link](https://mega.nz/file/X91z2BID#Q8zdVaHXO7XmKC2cnAXo5vVtzU7vW5_tYIFhBHKWqsM) (3.93 GB).

 In order to access the data, you must load it using ``h5py``.
-You can then get the news of a certain date or the stock price movements of one the symbols as:
+You can then get the news of a certain date or the stock price movements of one of the symbols as:

 ```
 data = h5py.File('path/to/bachelor_thesis_data.hdf5', 'r')